 Subsequently,the South Australian government introduced differential levies for the disposal of packaged asbestos waste and shredder floc from the recycling of metals from 2016-17 – see the Waste Levy for current rates.

 The South Australian government is also further exploring opportunities to better deal with other problematic wastes, such as plastic microbeads and polystrene food packaging.

 Seeking to influence government procurement processes

-Green Industries SA, with support from the EPA, has commenced a project to research opportunities that may exist to potentially practically encourage the further use of locally recovered materials by State Government in appropriate circumstances.
+Green Industries SA has commenced a project working with the EPA, industry, local government and other agencies to research opportunities that may exist to practically encourage the further use of particular locally recovered materials by State Government in appropriate circumstances.